High-throughput ab initio reaction mechanism exploration in the cloud with automated multi-reference validation: Computational Methodology

 Initially, only electronic energies are considered in the exploration process.
 Thermal corrections for energies of all structures can, however, be automatically generated by \textsc{Chemoton} if requested.
 Here, we will show the Gibbs free energy pathways (obtained with PBE-D3BJ/def2-SVP for the harmonic frequencies in the standard particle-in-the-box harmonic-oscillator rigid-rotor approximation) for the catalytic cycle in section \ref{maincycle}.
 Second-order derivatives of the electronic energy with respect to the nuclear Cartesian coordinates, \textit{i.e.}, nuclear Hessians, were calculated for transition states in order to validate them in an automated fashion.

-For the purpose of this work, namely the development of the AutoRXN cloud-based high-throughput quantum chemistry workflow, we did not aim at ultimate depth of the autonomous exploration and therefore limited this process in favor of the workflow development.
-In particular, we restricted the exploration as follows: The elementary step trial generation in \textsc{Chemoton} was configured to allow for bimolecular reaction trials with the Newton Trajectory 1 (NT1) type algorithm only\cite{unsleber2022}.
-For all probed (potentially reactive) pairs of compounds, the automated exploration was restricted to only one structure per compound.
+For the purpose of this work, namely the development of the AutoRXN cloud-based high-throughput quantum chemistry workflow, we did not aim at ultimate depth of the autonomous exploration and therefore restricted the exploration as follows: The elementary step trial generation in \textsc{Chemoton} was configured to allow for bimolecular reaction trials with the Newton Trajectory 1 (NT1) type algorithm only\cite{unsleber2022}.
+For all probed (potentially reactive) pairs of compounds, the automated exploration was restricted to only one structure (\textit{i.e.}, conformer) per compound (note that this is not a particularly severe restriction because all compounds of the catalytic cycle, \textit{cf.} Figure~\ref{fig:ath_cycle_lewis}, are well represented by a single conformer only due to their structural rigidity).
 Multiple attack points per atom or reactive fragment were allowed for each of these structures, and two rotamers per trial complex were generated.
 Multi-atom fragments within the NT1 algorithm were limited to atoms that are at maximum three bonds apart.
 The initial compounds were filtered in such a way that only combinations of one substrate and one structure of the catalyst were tried for elementary steps, combinations of two substrates or two structures of the catalyst with one another were omitted.
 No newly generated reaction products were allowed to become reactants.
 We emphasize that all these constraints were defined upon input to the automated \textsc{Chemoton} exploration.

 Besides this starting configuration for the automated generation of elementary step trials, the searches for elementary steps that were expected to generate the catalytic cycle proposed in the literature were prioritized over the others.
 To this end, all trials intended to scan bond changes including the iron or nitrogen atoms in the catalyst structures and the oxygen and attached carbon atoms in one of the substrates were prioritized through user intervention with the exploration setup.
 No explicit search for conformers was conducted, but conformational changes occurring during searches for new elementary steps were tracked.